-Providing the best possible experience for candidates makes sense on a number of different levels.
+Providing the best possible experience for candidates makes sense on a number of different levels, including candidate experience ROI.
 The bottom line is that in today’s connected world, the experience you provide to all who consider working for you, has the potential to come back to you for better or worse.
-Welcome to the world of candidate experience ROI.

 When it comes to the ROI of candidate experience, there are a number of ways candidate experience can positively or negatively impact your organization, but here are the big three: